Hadj Bouguèche

-Hadj Bouguèche (حاج بوقاش; born December 7, 1983 in Arzew) is an Algerian football player.
+Hadj Bouguèche (حاج بوقاش; born 7 December 1983) is an Algerian football player who plays for ES Ben Aknoun.

 Club career

-On July 16, 2010, it was announced that Bouguèche signed a two-year contract with Emirati-side Emirates Club, joining the club on a free transfer.
-On August 20, 2010, Bougueche made his debut for the club starting in the 3–1 win over Al Wahda in the 2010 UAE Super Cup.
+On 16 July 2010 it was announced that Bouguèche signed a two-year contract with Emirati-side Emirates Club, joining the club on a free transfer.
+On 20 August 2010 Bougueche made his debut for the club starting in the 3–1 win over Al Wahda in the 2010 UAE Super Cup.

-On July 13, 2011, Bouguèche signed a one-year contract with Saudi Professional League side Al-Qadisiyah FC.
-Bouguèche moved to Al-Nassr club on January 21, 2012, they lost final in the 2012 King Cup of Champions against Al-Ahli losing 4-1 scores.
+On 13 July 2011 Bouguèche signed a one-year contract with Saudi Professional League side Al-Qadisiyah FC.
+Bouguèche moved to Al-Nassr club on 21 January 2012, they lost final in the 2012 King Cup of Champions against Al-Ahli losing 4-1 scores.
 His standing record in Al-Qadisiyah and Al-Nassr is 23 appearances and 12 goals.
 Bouguèche signed with Al-Taawon club.

 International career

-On August 17, 2004, Bouguèche received his first cap for the Algerian National Team as a starter in a friendly against Burkina Faso.
+On 17 August 2004 Bouguèche received his first cap for the Algerian National Team as a starter in a friendly against Burkina Faso.
 In the 54th minute of the game, he provided an assist for Salim Arrache.
 The game ended 2-2.
 Two weeks later, he was called up to the team, this time for the 2006 FIFA World Cup qualifier against Gabon.
 With the team losing 2–0, Bouguèche was inserted into the game as a 79th-minute substitute for Slimane Raho.
 However, Gabon added a third goal in the 88th minute and won the game 3–0.